Newspaper Page Text

 across the stage on his belly to

-tinkle the cymbal at just the right
+tinkle" the cymbal at just the right

 second to maintain the rhythm,

-while the leader chuffles from one
+while the leader shuffles from one

-player to annther like a man with
+olayer to another like a man with

-St. Vitus' dance.
-No doubt, the ad
+St. Vitus’ dance.
+No doubt, the .ad

-cent of television will enable us to
+’■ent of television will enable us to

-onjoy these antics over the air.
+”njoy these antics over th" air.

 Sissle’s orchestra is the best col